 (c) A statement that the patient shall have access to all medical information resulting from the telehealth consultation as provided by law for patient access to his or her medical records; and

 (d) A statement that dissemination of any patient identifiable images or information from the telehealth consultation to researchers or other entities shall not occur without the written consent of the patient.

-(2) The patient shall sign a written statement prior to an initial telehealth consultation, or give verbal consent during the telehealth consultation, indicating that the patient understands the written information provided pursuant to subsection (1) of this section and that this information has been discussed with the health care practitioner or the practitioner's designee.
+(2) The patient shall sign a statement prior to or during an initial telehealth consultation, or give verbal consent during the telehealth consultation, indicating that the patient understands the written information provided pursuant to subsection (1) of this section and that this information has been discussed with the health care practitioner or the practitioner's designee.
 The signed statement may be collected by paper or electronic signature and shall become a part of the patient's medical record.
 If the patient gives verbal consent during the initial telehealth consultation, the signed statement shall be collected within ten days after such telehealth consultation.

-(3) If the patient is a minor or is incapacitated or mentally incompetent such that he or she is unable to sign the written statement required by subsection (2) of this section, such statement shall be signed, or such verbal consent given, by the patient's legally authorized representative.
+(3) If the patient is a minor or is incapacitated or mentally incompetent such that he or she is unable to sign the statement or give verbal consent as required by subsection (2) of this section, such statement shall be signed, or such verbal consent given, by the patient's legally authorized representative.

-(4) This section shall not apply in an emergency situation in which the patient is unable to sign the written statement required by subsection (2) of this section and the patient's legally authorized representative is unavailable.
+(4) This section shall not apply in an emergency situation in which the patient is unable to sign the statement or give verbal consent as required by subsection (2) of this section and the patient's legally authorized representative is unavailable.